King-fabian/Flash-Md/README.md

 ### CONTRIBUTIONS

-Contributions to Flash-Md are welcome!
+-Contributions to Flash-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ### LICENSE

-The FLASH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
+-The FLASH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!
+-Enjoy the diverse features of the Flash-Md  to enhance your conversations and make your WhatsApp experience more interesting!

 ### DEVELOPER: